acchiam-design/GE-IT-Skills-portfolio/README.md

 # ✨ Sussy But Classy ✨

-## 🌎 Wear the Change, Support the Future
+## Thoughful Style for a Hopeful Smile :)

 ### About the Brand

 Sussy But Classy is a sustainable fashion brand that blends creativity, style, and responsibility through mindful and eco-conscious fashion.
 We believe fashion should express individuality while creating a positive impact on the environment.

-**Brand Tagline:**
-Sussy but Classy, Thoughful Style for a Hopeful Smile

 ## 💡 Our Mission

 Small choices create an impact, so keep it Sussy but Classy.
+Wear the Change, Support the Future

 We aim to encourage conscious fashion choices by creating designs that value both style and sustainability.
 Every piece represents a step toward a more responsible and fashionable future.